JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 println("Test accuracy = " * string(accuracy(X_test, y_test))) # hide
 ```

-??? dopsat podle vysledku
+The externall trained model has the accuracy of more 98%.
+Even though there are perfect models (with accuracy 100%) on MNIST, we are hapy with this results.
 We will perform a further analysis of the network in the exercises.
 We will also learn how to train the network using GPUs instead of CPUs.
 Even though this is extremely important to reduce time, we omit it here because some participants of the course may not have a compatible GPU for training.